proycon/analiticcl/docs/pres_20220120/analiticcl_presentation.md

     * Uses a binary search to find the anagrams that we should check our anagram value against (i.e. to check whether it is a subset of the anagram)
     * Prevents needing to exhaustively try all anagram values in our index.

-## Variant matching: Search (4)
+## Variant matching: Search, scoring and ranking (4)

-We have collected all possibly relevant variant instances: a considerably smaller set than the entire set we'd get if we didn't have the anagram heuristic!
-Now the set is reduced we apply more conventional measures:
+After collecting applying the heuristic and collecting variants, reduce using more conventional means:

 * We compute several similarity metrics between the input and the possible variants:
     * Damerau-Levenshtein